 My second clock was a sturdier affair.
-Forged from high tensile steel, the face was crafted from the same bullet proof glass used in fighter jets.
+The frame was forged from high tensile steel and its face crafted from the same bullet proof glass used in fighter jets.
 It didn’t last long either, though it took more than a shoe to kill it.

 My third clock was a radio alarm.
 When I took it out of the box, I did not recall it having a snooze button.
 I suspect the little guy sprouted it spontaneously after seeing the remains of his peers scattered about my bedroom.
 Though the button saved its life on many a morning – it also made me late for an important meeting so I gave it the shoe.

-The last and final alarm was an app on my cell phone.
+The last and final alarm is an app on my cell phone.
 I had the foresight to know that if the alarm kept sounding I would destroy the phone and this would be costly.
 I also knew that a snooze button would cost me my job – so I hacked the application code and added an ingenious modification.

 After sounding the alarm, the app immediately apologizes and begs for forgiveness – then and only then, does it meekly raise its voice from a soothing whisper to a gentle nag.
-It would then reassure me there was no reason to get out of bed, that my calendar was clear and no meetings were scheduled.
-Once I accepted that, it would continue in a soft persuasive voice to suggest that perhaps I should consider going to work anyway, just in case someone wanted to talk to me.
+It reassures me there was no reason to get out of bed, that my calendar is clear and no meetings are scheduled.
+Once I accept this, it continues in a soft persuasive voice to suggest that perhaps I should consider going to work anyway, just in case someone wants to talk to me.

-Of course this is subterfuge – but deceit is the lubricant that greases the skids of office politics.
-What could be better to prepare the mind for a day of meetings?
+Of course this is subterfuge – but is not deceit the lubricant that greases the skids of office politics?
+What better to prepare the mind for a day of meetings?

-But now I am retired and have no reason to get up… but again there is an exception.
+But now I am retired and have no reason to get up… with one exception.